nerabits/Surge-Manual/policy/group.md

 ## Load Balance Group

-A load-balancing group is randomly selected from the sub-policies to use.
+A load-balancing group randomly selects a policy from the available sub-policies to use.

-When the url parameter is configured, availability is checked against the behavior of the fallback group and then only a random selection is made from the available sub-policies.

-In addition to the url, timeout, and interval, there is one other parameter.

 ### Parameters

 #### persistent: Optional

-When persistent=true, the same policy will be used as much as possible for the same target hostname.
+When persistent=true, the same policy will be used for the same target hostname.
 Avoid triggering risk controls on the target site due to different egress IPs.
 However, a policy change may occur when availability changes.

-## SSID Group
+## Subnet Group

-Although still called the SSID Policy Group, it has been expanded to include the ability to select sub-policies based on the current network’s SSID, BSSID, routed IP address, etc. The iOS version can also specify policies for data networks.
+Starting from Surge iOS 4.12.0 & Surge Mac 4.5.0.
+The SSID group is now renamed to Subnet Group.
+You can use [subnet expression](../rule/subnet.md) as a condition.

-`SSIDGroup = ssid, default = ProxyHTTP, cellular = ProxyHTTP, SSIDName = ProxySOCKS5`
+`Subnet Group = subnet, default = ProxyHTTP, TYPE:WIFI = ProxyHTTP, SSID:MyHome = ProxySOCKS5`

+The legacy syntax of SSID Group is still supported.
+You may use the group type keyword `subnet` or `ssid` for compatibility.

 ### Parameters

 #### default: Required

-The policy when no matched SSID option has been found.
+The policy when no subnet expression is matched.

-#### cellular: Optional
+#### cellular: Optional (Deprecated, use TYPE:CELLULAR instead)

 The policy under cellular network.
 If not provided, the default policy will be used.